IBM/aihwkit/README.md

 That section describes the additional libraries and tools required for compiling the sources using a build system based on `cmake`.

+For GPU support, you can also build and use a docker container following the [CUDA Dockerfile instructions].

 ## Authors

 IBM Research has developed IBM Analog Hardware Acceleration Kit,